-EMERGENCY REVERSING BUTTON
+REVERSING BUTTON

-If you accidentally hit the reversing button while working in close quarters, the truck will move in the direction of the forks until the button is released.
+If you accidentally hit the reversing button while working in close quarters, the truck will move in the direction of the forks for a short time or until the button is released.

 Be careful.
 The reversing button cannot prevent all injuries.